mirkosertic/TurtleBotLidar/README.md

 ## How to build it

-Checkout with `git clone https://github.com/mirkosertic/TurtleBotLidar.git` and `npm run dev` should do it all.
+Checkout with `git clone https://github.com/mirkosertic/TurtleBotLidar.git` and `npm ci && npm run dev` should do it all.

 ## What is planned?